lVlyke/rpi-cam-harmonize-server/README.md

 ## Configuration

 All settings are configured via the `.syncrc` file.

-**If you modify any of the settings in `.syncrc`, you must run the `apply.sh` script afterward in order for your changes to take effect.**

-Below are all settings in `.syncrc` along with their default values:
+These are the available settings and their default values:

 ```bash
 picam_stream_src="http://localhost/cam_pic_new.php?pDelay="